 The September 2007 parliamentary elections resulted in the selection of 34 women out 325 total parliamentary seats--a decline of one seat from the previous term.
 Thirty of the 34 new female representatives were elected from a national list reserved for female candidates.
 In contrast, Prime Minister Abbas El Fassi's new 33-member government included five women ministers and two women secretaries of state, compared with two in the previous government.
 Women occupy other key leadership slots, such as mayor of Essaouira and governor of a district in Casablanca.
 There were no female members of the Supreme Court.

-A moderate Islamist party won the most seats in Morocco's parliamentary elections and will lead the country in forming a new government.
-The government said 26 November 2011 that preliminary results from Friday 25 November 2011 polling show the Justice and Development Party (PJD) captured about one-fifth of the seats in the 395-member assembly.
+A moderate Islamist party won the most seats in Morocco's parliamentary elections and would lead the country in forming a new government.
+Most international observers considered them credible elections in which voters were able to choose freely and deemed the process relatively free of government irregularities.
+The government said 26 November 2011 that preliminary results from Friday 25 November 2011 polling showed the Justice and Development Party (PJD) captured about one-fifth of the seats in the 395-member assembly.
 Prime Minister Abbas el Fassi's nationalist Istiqlal Party came in second.
 The prime minister called the PJD's win a "victory for democracy."
-Ruling party leaders said they are ready to enter talks with PJD on forming a coalition government.
+Ruling party leaders said they were ready to enter talks with PJD on forming a coalition government.

 |Join the GlobalSecurity.org mailing list|